CamStreamer/CamStreamerLib/doc/Client.md

 ## Custom client

-Api expects to use native fetch (web or nodejs), just implement the interface imported from
+Api expects to use native fetch (web or nodejs), just implement the interface imported from and use it

 ```js
 import { IClient, IWsClient } from 'camstreamerlib';